itsdotji/Not-Access/README.md

 **Contributions, feature requests, and bug reports are welcome.**

-**If you'd like to improve CLIPO, feel free to fork the repository and submit a pull request.**
+**If you'd like to improve NOT ACCESS, feel free to fork the repository and submit a pull request.**

 ## 📄 License